WahdanZ/SpockAdb/README.md

 ## **Features**

  - Navigate to current active activity in your IDE
+ -  Current BackStack Activities
  -  Navigate to current  active fragments
  -  Clear application data
  -  Enable and Disable Permissions of your application
- - Kill or
+ - Kill or Restart Application
-   Reopen Application

 ## Download